-- University of Southern California hospitals (Keck Hospital of USC, USC Norris Comprehensive Cancer Center and Hospital, and USC Verdugo Hills Hospital)
+- University of Southern California hospitals (Keck Hospital of USC, USC Norris Comprehensive Cancer Center and Hospital, USC Arcadia Hospital, and USC Verdugo Hills Hospital)

-- Other Southern California health systems, such as the Veterans Administration Medical Centers, Kaiser Permanente and Cedars-Sinai Medical Center.
+- Other Southern California health systems, such as the Veterans Affairs Medical Centers, Kaiser Permanente Medical Centers and Cedars-Sinai Medical Center.

 - International sites (including Japan, Ireland, India, Egypt, Hong Kong, Taiwan, South Korea, and the Balkans)

 Licensure as an Intern Pharmacist

-The USC School of Pharmacy’s annual Advanced Pharmacy Practice Experiences (APPE) Fair gives third-year PharmD students an opportunity to meet with more than 100 preceptors from over 70 sites and learn about various available APPE rotations.
+The School’s annual Advanced Pharmacy Practice Experiences (APPE) Fair gives third-year PharmD students an opportunity to meet with potential preceptors representing more than 70 sites offering experiential learning opportunities for USC students.

 - Frank Michael Pompilio, PharmD ’90, Arcutis Biotherapeutics

 - Aaron Denowitz, PharmD ’07, Providence St. Joseph Medical Center

 - Maureen Chang, PharmD ’02, Walgreens